pilotophillip/first-project/README.md

 # My Portfolio Website - Phillip Piloto

-This is my first portfolio website built using HTML, CSS, and JavaScript.
+This is my first portfolio website built using HTML, CSS, and JavaScript on sublime text before i copied it into VScode and uploaded on Github.
 It showcases my skills, projects, and provides a way for users to contact me.
 This website was developed as part of my learning journey in front-end development and includes several advanced features implemented using JavaScript.

 ## Features